apple/swift-crypto/README.md

 ### Compatibility

 Swift Crypto follows [SemVer 2.0.0](https://semver.org/#semantic-versioning-200).
 Our public API is the same as that of CryptoKit (except where we lack an implementation entirely), as well as everything in the Server and Staging namespaces.
+Any symbol beginning with an underscore, and any product beginning with an underscore, is not subject to semantic versioning: these APIs may change without warning.
 We do not maintain a stable ABI, as Swift Crypto is a source-only distribution.

 What this means for you is that you should depend on Swift Crypto with a version range that covers everything from the minimum Swift Crypto version you require up to the next major version.
 In SwiftPM that can be easily done specifying for example `from: "1.0.0"` meaning that you support Swift Crypto in every version starting from 1.0.0 up to (excluding) 2.0.0.